ScreenPyHQ/screenpy/README.md

     screenpy-quickstart

+Note that the Python script directory will need to be on your path to find `screenpy-quickstart`.

-This will set up `user_interface`, `questions`, `tasks`, and `features` directories and fill them with a simple test.
+This will set up `user_interface`, `tasks`, and `features` directories and fill them with a simple test.
 For explanations on what these directories are for, see the [File Hierarchy documentation](https://screenpy-docs.readthedocs.io/en/latest/filehierarchy.html)

 Allure Integration